 Any discovery/invention, whether or not patentable, must be reported to the University by filing an Invention Disclosure Form with the appropriate technology development office.
 Such Invention Disclosure Form shall provide sufficient information so that the Office of Technology Development, in conjunction with others, can determine its commercial potential and patentability.
-Although the maintenance of the laboratory notebooks that describe the discovery/invention is the responsibility of the discoverer/inventor, the Office of Technology Development may require access to such notebooks at any time throughout the prosecution and maintenance stage of patenting the discovery/invention.
+Although the maintenance of the laboratory notebooks that describe the discovery/invention is the responsibility notebooks at any time throughout the prosecution and maintenance stage of patenting the discovery/invention.